RagnarB83/ash-documentation/docs/module_QM-MM.rst

 See :doc:`QM-MM-boundary_tutorial` for more information on how to define a good QM/MM boundary for proteins.

+####################################################################
+QM/MM boundary treatment: mechanical vs. electrostatic embedding
+####################################################################

+The chosen coupling scheme (mechanical vs. electrostatic) influences the treatment of the QM/MM boundary, including the linkatom handling.
+For mechanical embedding there is nothing besides the linkatom-treatment (see above) that needs to be done: the linkatoms are present during the QM-calculation but invisible to the MM-part and the linkatom force is projected onto the QM1 and MM1 atoms.

+However, in electrostatic embedding, the presence of the linkatom, as well as a bonded MM atom being so close, created problems, that if not treated this would lead to some artifical overpolarization.
+To prevent this overpolarization, the atom charge of the MMatom is traditionally shifted towards its bonded neighbours (MM2 atoms) with a possible dipole correction also applied.

+ASH includes 2 different chargeboundary-methods for preventing overpolarization at the QM-MM boundary which are controlled by the *chargeboundary_method* keyword in the QMMMTheory object:

+**Charge-shift method**

+The *chargeboundary_method* = 'chargeshift' option employs the popular charge-shifting strategy by Paul Sherwood and coworkers.
+See de Vries et al. J. Phys.
+Chem.
+B 1999, 103, 6133-6141.
+The 'chargeshift' method is used by default in ASH when electrostatic embedding is chosen.

+The charge of the MM1 atom is set to 0.0 and is shifted towards the MM2 atoms.
+Effectively, the original charge-value of the MM1 is divided by the number of MM2 atoms bonded to the MM1 atom and each
+MM2 atom receives a fraction of the original MM1 charge.
+This charge-shifting has the effect of avoiding the overpolarization that would have occured in the QM1-L and MM1 region while maintaining the overall charge of the system.
+The drawback, however, is that the MM1-MM2 dipole is no longer correct which is why a dipole correction is also applied.
+The dipole correction adds extra pointcharges around the MM2 atom to compensate.
+In ASH the dipole correction is applied automatically by default but can be turned off ( dipole_correction=False).

+**RCD: Redistributed charge and Dipole scheme**

+The *chargeboundary_method* = 'rcd' option employs the RCD method by Donald Truhlar and coworkers.
+See Lin et al. J. Phys.
+Chem.
+A 2005, 109, 3991-4004.

+The RCD method is similar to the 'chargeshift' method but has some additional flexibility and can sometimes give better results.
+It also involves setting the charge of the MM1 pointcharge to 0.0 and redistributing the charge away.
+However, instead of placing a fraction of the MM1 charge on the MM2 atoms the charges are instead placed along the MM1-MM2 bond midpoints.
+This defines the RC (redistributed charge) method.
+The RCD method involves in addition, changing the values of the charges placed on the MM1-MM2 bond midpoints to be twice as large as the divided MM1 charge-fraction.
+Additionally the pointcharge on each MM2 atom is reduced by the same amount as the original MM1 charge-fraction.
+This redistribution in the RCD method has the effect of preserving the MM1-MM2 bond dipoles.

 ############################################
 How QM/MM works behind the scenes in ASH